Methodology

 Eligibility for free school meals

 The headline eligibility for free school meals is based on all pupils of all ages at the school.
 The underlying data includes a measure ‘number of pupils known to be eligible for free school meals (Performance Tables)’.
 This is based on full-time pupils aged 0 to 15 and part-time pupils aged 5 to 15 at start of school year.
-This corresponds broadly to pupils of compulsory school age and is the measure reported on Get Information About Schools (GIAS): Get Information about Schools - GOV.UK (get-information-schools.service.gov.uk).
+This corresponds broadly to pupils of compulsory school age and is the measure reported on Get Information About Schools (GIAS): Get Information about Schools - GOV.UK (get-information-schools.service.gov.uk) (opens in a new tab).
 Infant (Reception and Key Stage 1) pupils who are eligible by virtue of the income criteria are included in counts of FSM eligible pupils.
 FSM eligible does not include infant pupils who receive FSM solely by virtue of the Universal Infant Free School Meal (UIFSM) policy.

 Eligibility for free school meals during the previous six years